I am on the most amazing sugar high right now. As everyone I'm sure knows,

 No segue, sorry.

-For a long time I've been looking for an angel tree topper for my christmas tree.
-I had 3 criteria: really wanted it to be an angel, really wanted it to look kinda artsy, really wanted it to be crafted well (aka: not cheap schlock).
+tree.
+I had 3 criteria: really wanted it to be an angel, really wanted it to

 I haven't found one in over a year of searching so after making a HUGE bow (that almost ruined my marriage) for the top of the tree that looked way to "model home" and "martha stewart" for my taste, I decided this year I would not do that to myself.
 Seriously, for a whole week my husband came home to me, every day, in tears surrounded by craft wire and yards and yards of ribbon, throwing things and shouting obscenities.